 It is not as though those committed to secular values and opposed to dangerous Hindutva do not exist – they do, and perhaps in significant numbers.
 Not just that, they also occupy influential perches in academia, media and in other branches of public life; additionally, there is a large number of people, especially among the young, who are worried about rising communalism.
 Seen through the spectrum of electoral politics, their numbers may not count for enough, certainly not enough to sway results.
 But the opposition to Hindutva, on the ground, if not politically, does exist.

 Then why doesn’t their voice carry and compete with the Hindutva voice?
-There are of course structural and system reasons for it – the mainstream media is under the government’s thumb, either through application of pressure or because journalists and media owners genuinely are supporters of Narendra Modi and his ideology.
+There are of course structural and systemic reasons for it – the mainstream media is under the government’s thumb, either through application of pressure or because journalists and media owners genuinely are supporters of Narendra Modi and his ideology.

-But some fault must lie with the hardcore, ideological opponents, who, despite their earnestness and commitment, fail miserably in coming up with a robust counter.
+But some fault must lie with the hardcore, ideological opponents of Hindutva, who, despite their earnestness and commitment, fail miserably in coming up with a robust counter.
 And the main reason for that is poor communication.
 In a world of truncated attention spans, the Left and the secularists have little in their arsenal which can, both sharply and succinctly, demolish the Right’s claims and come up with an alternate vision.
 The ideas are there – the tools to present them are not.

 Like it or not, with the mainstream media hostile and the political opposition ineffectual or compromised, social media and grassroots work is where the battles take place.
 In both, the Right dominates the discourse.